json-everything/json-everything-docs/_docs/schema/vocabs/vocabs-array-ext.md

 order: "01.8.3"
 ---

 > This vocabulary is a work in progress.
-It is intended to deprecate and replace the existing [`uniqueKeys` vocabulary](/schema/vocabs/uniquekeys) and add some more array-centric functionality.
+It is intended to deprecate and replace the existing [`uniqueKeys` vocabulary](/schema/vocabs/uniquekeys) by adding some more array-centric functionality.
 Comments, questions, and ideas are welcome as issues in the [main `json-everything` repository](https://github.com/gregsdennis/json-everything).
 {: .prompt-warning }

 ## 1. Purpose {#purpose}